gvellut/jncep/README.md

 - Set a password on that screen.

 Then the login email of the Facebook or Google account, together with that new password, can be used as credentials for the `jncep` tool, either directly or using one of the indirect methods.

+### JNC Nina account credentials

+Starting with version 50, some support for [JNC Nina](https://jnc-nina.eu/) (J-Novel Club subsidiary for German and French translations) has been added.

+2 additional options for JNC Nina credentials are now present:

+- JNC Nina login: `-ln` / `--email-nina`, confif option: `EMAIL_NINA`
+- JNC Nina password:  `-pn` / `--password-nina`, config option: `PASSWORD_NINA`

+If the JNC Nina email is the same as the J-Novel Club email, it is possible to only use the main `--email` option (so no need to repeat).
+The JNC Nina password is not optional though.

+One of the 2 options (for the main J-Novel Club website or for the JNC Nina website) must be present.
+For the `epub` or `update` commands, choice of which credential to use is made depending on the URL.
+When using `track sync`, the presence of credentials is used to decide on querying either website.

 ## Debugging mode